Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

 Now let us look at the cross section of a $\ket{qg}$ state.
 The same background field would interact with the quark and the gluon, and the total cross section in the eikonal limit reads

 The calculation of this product of quark and gluon Wilson lines is discussed in Appendix~\ref{app:Wilsonline}.
-Here $f_{qg}(\xi)$ is a correlation function between the quark and the gluon $f_{qg}(\xi)=[7\cos(\xi/2)+\cos(3\xi/2)]/8$ (see derivation in Appendix~\ref{app:Wilsonline}).
+Here, $f_{qg}(\xi)$ is a correlation function between the quark and the gluon $f_{qg}(\xi)=[7\cos(\xi/2)+\cos(3\xi/2)]/8$ (see derivation in Appendix~\ref{app:Wilsonline}).
 In the argument of $f_{qg}$ as in Eq.~\eqref{eq:crss_eikonal_qg_full}, $K_1$ is the modified Bessel function of the second kind, and $\vec x_\perp$ and $\vec y_\perp$ are the transverse coordinates of the quark and the gluon.
 Unlike the cross sections of the single particle, which are independent of the transverse coordinates, the quark-gluon cross section has a nontrivial dependence on their difference $|\vec x_\perp-\vec y_\perp|$.
 In the limit $|\vec x_\perp-\vec y_\perp| \to \infty$, the Wilson lines seen by the quark and the gluon become uncorrelated.
-In this limit the Bessel function $K_1$ approaches zero, and with $f(0)=1$ the quark-gluon cross section reduces to
+In this limit, Bessel function $K_1$ approaches zero, and with $f(0)=1$, the quark-gluon cross section reduces to

-This is just the product of the single quark and the single gluon cross sections, i.e., the case where the quark and the gluon interact with the background field separately.
+This is just the product of the single quark and the single gluon cross sections, i.e., the case where the quark and the gluon interact with uncorrelated background fields separately.